-For entities where the primary (or only) measurement approach for the LRC will be PAA, the actuary would likely seek a method to estimate the RA for testing onerous contracts that maximizes operational efficiency.
-In situations where the RA is mainly driven by volatility in the cash flows associated with claim activity and where the cash flows associated with premium activity for the LRC are subject to volatility, the actuary may approximate the RA required for the LRC of onerous groups by using the RA derived for the LIC.
-In practice, the actuary would consider the volatility associated with the LRC, but facts and circumstances of an entity may be such that this approximation has limited applicability.
+For entities where the primary (or only) measurement approach for the LRC will be PAA, the actuary may seek a method to estimate the RA for testing onerous contracts that maximizes operational efficiency.
+The actuary may consider the volatility associated with the LRC, but in situations where the RA is mainly driven by volatility in the cash flows associated with claims activity and where the cash flows associated with premium activity for the LRC are not subject to volatility, the RA required for the LRC of onerous groups may be approximated by making use of the RA derived for the LIC.